NHirose/learning-language-navigation/README.md

 The codebase assumes access to a workstation running Ubuntu (tested on 18.04 and 20.04), Python 3.7+, and a GPU with CUDA 10+.
 It also assumes access to conda, but you can modify it to work with other virtual environment packages, or a native setup.
 ### Setup
 Run the commands below inside the `vint_release/` (topmost) directory:
+[TODO] we need to do something for ResNet-film.
+Now we download their repository and copy and paste the exact model file in our code.
 1. Set up the conda environment:
     ```
     [TODO]conda env create -f train/train_environment.yml